-Recommendation 5(e): The GCF should utilise results-based financing to a greater extent within its adaptation portfolio.
-This would create an incentive structure for implementing agents to deliver on time, to budget appropriately and for results to be verified by independent third parties.
+Recommendation 5(e): The GCF should utilize results-based financing to a greater extent within its adaptation portfolio.
+This would create an incentive structure for implementing agents to deliver ontime and to the appropriate budget, and for results to be verified by independent third parties.